bmaltais/kohya_ss/README.md

   - `--save_last_n_steps` option can be used to save only the specified number of models (old models will be deleted).
   - If you specify the `--save_state` option, the state will also be saved at the same time.
 You can specify the number of steps to keep the state with the `--save_last_n_steps_state` option (the same value as `--save_last_n_steps` is used if omitted).
   - You can use the epoch-based model saving and state saving options together.
+  - Not tested in multi-GPU environment.
+Please report any bugs.
 - `--cache_latents_to_disk` option automatically enables `--cache_latents` option when specified. [#438](https://github.com/kohya-ss/sd-scripts/issues/438)
 - Fixed a bug in `gen_img_diffusers.py` where latents upscaler would fail with a batch size of 2 or more.